What are forms in a database?

 Creating forms in a database is not at all tricky with Stackby.
 All you need is to decide the fields, create a table and change it to form a layout.
 Customize the look and feel of the form according to your brand/ business, add conditional logic, and share your form with everyone.
 Stackby also makes it easier for you to manage your form by adding its data automatically to the database.

 Take your business a step ahead with Stackby database forms.
 Join Stackby for free and get started with creating a variety of forms for your business.
-Check out our latest use-cases on database forms and get started quickly.
+Check out our latest use-cases on database forms and get started in minutes with our form templates.

 Check out our video on how to create custom forms in Stackby to understand the process of creating forms in a database much better.